Speaking Real Estate During Depositions

 Finally, have your witness practice explaining what he or she has observed, with the aid of a survey or a map:

-Attorney: Mr. Smith, did you see any paint on trees marking the lines?
+Attorney: Mr. Smith, did you see any paint on trees marking the boundary lines in Section 10?

 Mr. Smith: Oh, yes.